NewSurrey Mortgages Guide — Self-employed income, suites, pre-sales, and the five sub-markets.Read the guide

 RRSP Home Buyer's Plan (HBP)

 Withdraw up to $60,000 from your RRSP (or $120,000 as a couple) tax-free toward your down payment.
-Repayable over 15 years.
+Repayable over 15 years on a fixed schedule.

 First Home Savings Account (FHSA)

 A registered savings account where contributions are tax-deductible (up to $8,000/year, $40,000 lifetime) and withdrawals for a qualifying home purchase are tax-free.
+Often the most efficient first-home savings vehicle.

 First-Time Home Buyer's Tax Credit